Common Signs of Anorexia

 What Are The Symptoms Of Anorexia?

 Anorexia nervosa is a complex mental illness that causes individuals to restrict their food intake due to an irrational fear of eating that can develop from a combination of internal and external influences.
 Because the nature of the disease tends to be private and controlled, it can sometimes be difficult to observe the symptoms of anorexia nervosa in a close friend or family member.
-The most noticeable symptoms of anorexia can be seen in an individual’s physical appearance and behavior patterns.
+The most noticeable characteristics of anorexia nervosa disorder can be seen in an individual’s physical appearance and behavior patterns.

 Because the body is in a state of starvation, it is denied essential nutrients and supplements it needs to function normally.
 As a result, the body is forced to slow its operations in order to conserve energy.
 It is in this slowing down process that the body undergoes several negative physical side effects and health complications.
 Most of the physical symptoms associated with anorexia nervosa are characterized by dramatic weight loss and overall weakness that affects the entire body.
 Due to a lack of nutrients and hydration, hair and nails quickly become dry, weak and brittle.
 The skin, too, becomes dry, yellow and more susceptible to bruising and discoloration.
 Anorexia nervosa can even cause lanugo, which is the growth of fine hairs all over the body and face in an effort to maintain body heat.
 In some extreme cases of anorexia nervosa, individuals can develop anemia, a slowed heart rate, kidney failure, severely low blood pressure, and loss in bone density.
 For females, anorexia nervosa can cause several complications with pregnancy including low birth weight and miscarriage.
 For males, it can cause decreased testosterone.